peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Return Value:</b>

-A  `decimal` decimal under the Common Language Infrastructure (usually a .NET Framework decimal).
+A  `decimal`  under the Common Language Infrastructure (usually a .NET Framework decimal).

 <a id="op_Explicit"></a>
 ### Explicit Operator